 Creating a living trust can be a great way to be proactive with your estate planning, giving you the means to protect your assets and make life easy for your family after you’ve died.
 But the rules governing the creation of these trusts vary from state to state.
 If you live in Nevada and are considering establishing a living trust, this guide will give you the information you need to set everything up.
-To help work your living trust in your financial plans, you might benefit from working with an estate planning attorney; you might also work with a financial advisor who can take a more holistic approach to your financial and estate plans.
+To help work your living trust in your financial plans, you might benefit from working with an estate planning attorney or a financial advisor.

 How to Create a Living Trust in Nevada